genderkit/genderkit/_resources/clinicians.md

 description: UK-specific information for clinicians supporting trans, nonbinary, and gender non-conforming people
 ---

+### General Medical Council guidance

+The GMC have created a [trans healthcare hub](https://www.gmc-uk.org/ethical-guidance/ethical-hub/trans-healthcare) that gives information on how to treat trans and non-binary people.
+This is the most important information to read about how to support your patients.

 ### National policies

 Each nation's public health body has published a policy for how patients should be treated.